theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 Several brilliant minds in the scientific community in Germany were of the Jewish origin at this time.
 Including Albert Einstein, Leo Szilard, Lise Meitner and so on.
 They were now being targeted by the Nazis.

-In fear, these scientists fled Germany for other places such as Britain and the United States.
+Out of fear, these scientists fled Germany for other places such as Britain and the United States.
 Einstein, for example, went to Princeton in the United States.
 Some scientists did try to raise their voice against the persecution of the Jews, and one of them even met with Hitler to talk about it.
-Hitler merely said that he was not against the Jews, but merely against the Communists.
-But we all know the reality; whether targets were identified by the ideology they followed.
+Hitler merely said that he was not against the Jews, but against the Communists.
+But we all know the reality; whether targets were identified by the ideology they followed, or their origin.

 To the west of "the pond", the United States were going through a tough time of their own.
-Their economy had taken a blow (The Great Depression).
-But in general, the American sentiments were against the Axis powers.
+Their economy had taken a blow (because of The Great Depression).
+In general, the American sentiments were against the Axis powers.
 (And their politicians of the day were well aware of this.)

 In the European region, the Soviet Union was initially on the side of Nazi Germany, but when the Nazi forces started advancing into the USSR and taking over their territory, they switched sides and aligned with the Allies.